 Timber is of course a natural product which makes it ideal for the garden.
 It is tough and blends in perfectly with the natural environment - much more so than plastic and metal products.

-All of our European Pine timber is sourced from responsibly managed UK and European forests and is certified as such by of the International standards groups - FSC (Forest Stewardship Council®) or PEFC (Programme for the Endorsement of Forest Certification®).
+All of our European Pine timber is sourced from responsibly managed UK and European forests and is certified as such by the International standards groups - FSC (Forest Stewardship Council®) or PEFC (Programme for the Endorsement of Forest Certification®).

 However, if you do use widely available, non-toxic timber treatments, your compost bin will probably last even longer.

 All of our timber is pressure treated using an environmentally safe process (certified by the Soil Assosciation as safe for use in products such as raised beds used for the production of food).
-This treatment is for the life of the product - no further treatment is required - ever.

 Naturewood products are durable and specially designed for outdoor construction, both in ground and out of ground contact.